-Another effect is the early arrival at and late leaving school late as if afraid to be at home.
+Another effect is the early arrival at and late leaving school as if afraid to be at home.
 There is chronic runaway and also complaints of soreness or more uncomfortably and at times has inconsistent.
 These children may end up stealing food or begging from classmates in sex abuse, the child may have more of suicide attempt, massive weight loss, hysteria and lack of emotional control.

-These experiences are seen in Uganda in war torn areas and areas where cultural practices are still a norm, where Ntungamo district is not exceptional.
+These experiences are seen in Uganda in war torn areas and areas where cultural practices are still a norm, where Tororo district is not exceptional.

-2.2.3 Child lab our / working children
+2.2.3 Child labour / working children

-According to Mwaura (2002), child labour has been defined by an international labour organization (ILO) to mean any economic activity performed by a person under the age of i5years and that is detrimental and exploitative.
-Therefore child labour is only work that interferes with a child's up bring and education.
+According to Mwaura (2002), child labour has been defined by an International Labour Organization (ILO) to mean any economic activity performed by a person under the age of 5 years and that is detrimental and exploitative.
+Therefore child labour is only work that interferes with a child's upbringing and education.
 The working children are spread across many economic sectors with the main concentrations being domestic service.
-In Ntungamo districts they work in farms during the weeding season, quarrying and mining, fishing and garbage collection.
+In Tororo district they work in farms during the weeding season, quarrying and mining, fishing and garbage collection.